cbworden/shake-doc/_sources/technical_guide.txt

 wider range of regional environments.

-We describe the way ShakeMap employs ground-motion and intensity predictions in Section 1.6.
+We describe the way ShakeMap employs ground-motion and intensity predictions in :ref:`sec_shakemap_processing`.
 An up-to-date list of the GMPEs and IPEs available for ShakeMap can be found in the :ref:`software-guide`.

 **************